 This section is in pretty good shape.
 Controlled burns have made some places hard to follow, so make sure you have a good map or GPS.

-This section is in great shape, but expect some seasonal growth especially on the river route east of Greer.
+Otherwise, this section is in great shape, but expect some flood damage and seasonal growth especially on the river route east of Greer.

 |North Fork||Open and in great shape.